massfl/bscope/README.md

 			filter cytosine to keep those with read coverage >= min_coverage .header = boolean
 			Whether a header line should be added to the final file.
 False by default unless "DSS" output_type is chosen.
+			For DSS type output the following header is used: chr 	pos	N	X
+			where chr: name of the cromosome
+			pos: genomic position in nucleotides
+			N: number of reads coverage this position
+			X: number of reads indicating methylation

         	.compression:
             		compression of the final output file.
 Possible values are: None, "gzip", "zip", "bz2", "xz".

         	.line_terminator:
-            by defaults "/n". can be any character supported by the pandas to_csv() method.https://pandas.pydata.org/pandas-docs/stable/generated/				    pandas.DataFrame.to_csv.html
+           		 by defaults "/n". can be any character supported by the pandas to_csv() method.https://pandas.pydata.org				/pandas-docs/stable/generated/pandas.DataFrame.to_csv.html

-	Output: tsv files compatible with DSS or methylkit if report = True a visual report, see below BS_view()
+	--> Output: tsv files compatible with DSS or methylkit if report = True a visual report, see below BS_view()